TransDB-de/backend/README.md

 3. Run `npm start`.
 4. On first start the application will exit.
 A `config.json` file will now be in the root directory.
 5. Fill out all config fields.
-6. Open your mongodb, create a collection named "geodata" and import the DE.tab file from [OpenGeoDb Downloads](http://www.fa-technik.adfc.de/code/opengeodb/) into the collection as tab seperated csv.
+6. Open your mongodb, create a collection named "geodata" and import the data.json file in GeoDbJson.zip from [Tool Downloads](https://github.com/TransDB-de/Tools/releases/tag/0.1.2) into the collection as json.
 7. Run `npm start` again.

 **Development Setup:**